 Outside the ICT suite is a board dedicated to the excellence of numeracy at Burnt Oak.
 There will be two questions displayed for the children to answer.
 The best answers are given certificates in celebration assembly.
 These questions cover shape, space and measure, number, data handling and problem solving.

 Math Ambassadors are a new concept at Burnt Oak.
 We want to reward achievement in Numeracy across the school.
-In Year 2 and 6 each year, three children will be chosen to be Math Ambassadors.
+In Year 6, children are chosen to be Math Ambassadors.
 These children will then work several times a year with other year groups developing their own skills and the skills of others by teaching small groups.

 This is a program that all children from Reception to Year 6 have access to.
 It aims to develop children’s maths skills through a fun and interactive way.
 It can be accessed from home or pupils are welcome in the ICT suite during the lunchtime.